kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

 have decided that you would like to disable them for all your existing users, you can swap out the call to `serviceWorkerRegistration.register()` in [`src/index.js`](src/index.js) with a call to `serviceWorkerRegistration.unregister()`.
-After the user visits a webPage that has `serviceWorkerRegistration.unregister()`, the service worker will be uninstalled.
+After the user visits a webPageable that has `serviceWorkerRegistration.unregister()`, the service worker will be uninstalled.
 Note that depending on how `/service-worker.js` is served, it may take up to 24 hours for the cache to be invalidated.